Goodricke Group Limited: Bulk Tea

 Both Orthodox and CTC tea from the Assam, Dooars and Darjeeling gardens are sold in volumes.
 They are packed in tea chests, paper sacks and jute bags, and are marketed mostly through the Public auction System, private and consignment sales, Exports and Direct Sales either in original or blended form.

 Darjeeling

 Some of the most popular tea variants of Goodricke Tea come from its Darjeeling Tea gardens.
 The gardens include Margaret's Hope, Castleton, Badamtam, Barnesbeg and Thurbo.
 The teas from these gardens are usually sold to buyers from Japan, Europe and the United States.

 Assam

 In Assam, the Orthodox tea from the gardens of Nonaipara, Harmutty, Orangajuli and Dejoo is sold in bulk in the Middle East, the UK and Germany markets.
 The handpicked CTCs come from the gardens of Borbam and Amgoorie and sold in bulk across India and abroad.

 Dooars

 This part of the Himalayan region offers CTC tea.
 The tea from the Leesh River and Danguajhar gardens is quite popular and, thus, sold in bulks all across.

-Ready to Drink Tea

-The Ready to Drink Tea is readily available in HWS (Hot Water Soluble) and CWS (Cold Water Soluble) form.
-The concept of instant tea prepared from green leaf has made a mark in the development of Indian Tea Industry.
-As per the customers’ specifications, instant tea is made from raw materials like green and black leaf tea.
-Following are the currently available Goodricke ready to drink tea variants: